gestimation/cifmodeling/README.md

 - `label.strata` Character vector of labels for strata.

+- `order.strata` Optional ordering of strata levels.
+When `printEachVar = TRUE`, supply a named list
+  `list(var = c("L1","L2",...))` for each RHS variable; unmatched levels
+  are dropped.
+When `printEachVar = FALSE`, supply a character vector `c("L1","L2",...)` that specifies the display order (legend/risktable) of the single stratification factor.
+Levels not listed are dropped.
+If `label.strata` is a named vector, its names must match the (re-ordered) levels.

 - `limits.x` Numeric length-2 vectors for axis limits.
 If `NULL` it is internally set to `c(0,max(out_readSurv$t))`.